-Within the context of manufacturing Total Productive Maintenance (TPM) refers to a system of maintenance and improvement of production and quality systems through the use of machines, employees, processes and equipment which give an organization its value.
-A 3 – 5 day TPM event is focused on ensuring that your work process equipment is kept in ideal operational condition, while also setting up maintenance processes for it.
+Within the context of manufacturing, Total Productive Maintenance (TPM) refers to a system of maintenance and improvement of production and quality systems through the use of machines, employees, processes, and equipment which give an organization its value.
+A three to five-day TPM event is focused on ensuring that your work process equipment is kept in ideal operational condition, while setting up maintenance processes for it.
 This ensures that there is minimum downtime and very few delays in the manufacturing process.
 The event is carried out in the following phases:

 Understanding The Current State

-A TPM event starts with an examination of the production floor, equipment and the maintenance department.
+A TPM event starts with an examination of the production floor, equipment, and the maintenance department.
 Operators and the area owners offer the input for assessment in the form of a systems view of an organization with regard to maintenance excellence.
-A progression benchmark is the utilized to decide how far lean efforts have progressed.
+A progression benchmark is then used to decide how far lean efforts have progressed.
 The output gives the parameters for scope and prioritization.

 Establish Ownership of TPM Through a Steering Committee

 Although TPM is generally considered to be a “bottom-up” tool (it can be implemented without requiring any support from the top), a team is still required to set goals for the effort and to identify the measures that need to be taken for complete implementation and sustainability.
-They also help to set a “maintenance vision” for the organization.
+The team also helps to set a “maintenance vision” for the organization.

 Identify Mission-Critical Equipment

-One of the reasons why many total productive maintenance efforts fail is having unnecessarily large scope.
+One of the reasons why many Total Productive Maintenance efforts fail is having an unnecessarily large scope.
 This results in a scarcity of essential resources needed to get the work done.
-By making use of numerical scoring and having a criticality matrix, it is possible to eliminate “emotional noise” from the identification so that only data is used to determine which pieces of equipment are actually critical to operations and need to be prioritized.
+By making use of numerical scoring and having a criticality matrix, it is possible to eliminate “emotional noise” from the identification so that data, not emotions, are used to determine which pieces of equipment are actually critical to operations and need to be prioritized.

 Establish The Condition of Each Piece of Crucial Equipment

-By examining each sub-system of the equipment such as controls, hydraulics and pneumatics, it is possible to code the equipment’s condition based on its current state.
-Not only does this help with scheduling of any required new equipment purchases, it also assists in the planning and prioritization of necessary rebuilds, upgrades and overhauls.
+By examining each sub-system of the equipment such as controls, hydraulics, and pneumatics, it is possible to code the equipment’s condition based on its current state.
+Not only does this help with scheduling any required new equipment purchases, it also assists in the planning and prioritization of necessary rebuilds, upgrades, and overhauls.
 Having the ability to predict and plan for the required capital expense is a big business advantage.

 Assess Maintenance Skills

-In this phase, any gaps in skillsets are addressed.
-The initial step is identification of any basic skills which may need to be enhanced as well as the process- or machine-specific expertise which has to be upgraded.
-It also provides an opportunity for the departmental structure to be examined to establish if the operation requires productive maintenance planners or teams.
+In this phase, any gaps in skill sets are addressed.
+The initial step is identifying any basic skills which may need to be enhanced as well as the process- or machine-specific expertise which has to be upgraded.
+It also provides an opportunity to examine the departmental structure to determine if the operation requires productive maintenance planners or teams.

 Implementation, Assessment, Improvement

-The implementation phase revolves around the eight pillars of total productive maintenance.
+The implementation phase is built on the eight pillars of Total Productive Maintenance.
 The focus of the TPM pillars is ingraining proactive preventive maintenance techniques and tactics to improve the reliability of equipment.
 They are:

 - Focused Improvement